epsilon537/boxlambda/docs/forth-glossary.md

 ## Logic  (exactly ANS, some logical extensions)

-Shifts decode the lowest 5 bits only on RISC-V. Therefore, ar/r/lshift behave like "31 and ar/r/lshift".
+Shifts decode the lowest 5 bits only on RISC-V. Therefore, ar/r/lshift behaves like "31 and ar/r/lshift".
 32 lshift does nothing.

 ```